Kanze Motomasa: Plays

-Presecution and death
+Persecution and death

 In 1428, Kanze Motoshiga (1398-1467), Motomasa's cousin, created a rival troupe.
 There was a spectacular theatrical face off at the shogun's grounds in Tōnomine in 1429.
 Fifteen plays were shown.
 Both Motomasa's troupe and Motoshiga's troupe participated.
 Some actors appeared on horseback in real armor.
 Shogun Ashikaga Yoshinori, whose taste was not refined, preferred Motoshiga's style of performance and forbade Zeami and Motomasa from performing at the imperial palace.
 Motoshiga became the shogun's favorite while Motomasa fled to the provinces.
 The reason for the persecution of Zeami and Motomasa by the shoguns has long been a subject of speculation.
 Politics and family loyalties may have played a role.

 Motomasa died under mysterious circumstances at Anotsu in Ise Province in 1432.
 Zeami lamented his son's death in Museki Isshi (1433, A Page on the Ruin of a Dream).

 The Kanze troupe does not recognize that Motomasa succeeded his father.
 Instead, they gave Motoshiga as Zeami's successor.
 Motoshiga was the ancestor of a long line of heredity troupe leaders.
 Zeami's writing, published in 1909, confirm Motomasa's place as Zeami's successor.